ManimCommunity/manim/docs/source/tutorials/building_blocks.rst

 The alpha parameter holds a value between 0 and 1 representing the step of the currently playing animation.
 For example, 0 means the beginning of the animation, 0.5 means halfway through the animation, and 1 means the end of the animation.

-In the case of the Count animation, you just have to figure out a way to determine the number to display at the given alpha value and then set that value in the :meth:`~.Animation.interpolate_mobject` method of the Count Animation.
+In the case of the ``Count`` animation, you just have to figure out a way to determine the number to display at the given alpha value and then set that value in the :meth:`~.Animation.interpolate_mobject` method of the ``Count`` animation.
 Suppose you are starting at 50 and incrementing until the :class:`~.DecimalNumber` reaches 100 at the end of the animation.

 * If alpha is 0, you want the value to be 50.